Jwmc999/Jwmc999.github.io/_posts/C++/DiscountProgram.md

 ---
-layout: default
+layout: post
 title: "Smallest Element"
 ---
 # Discount Program

 You are working on a ticketing system.
 A ticket costs $10.
 The office is running a discount campaign: each group of 5 people is getting a discount, which is determined by the age of the youngest person in the group.
 You need to create a program that takes the ages of all 5 people as input and outputs the total price of the tickets.